Kevin Gomez-Nieto

 Kevin Gomez-Nieto (born 11 January 1994) is a Dutch footballer who plays as a right-back for Rijnvogels.

 Career

 Gomez-Nieto began his career at the Feyenoord academy before he was released in 2013.

 After leaving Feyenoord, Gomez-Nieto joined English Premier League side Stoke City in the summer of 2013 following a successful trial.
 He played ten games for Stoke's under-21 side in the 2013–14 season and upon the conclusion of the campaign he was not offered a contract and returned to the Netherlands.

 He went on trial at Eerste Divisie side Helmond Sport and a successful trial at Helmond earned him a contract with the club.
 Soon after, Gomez-Nieto made his professional debut on 29 August 2014 in a 4–1 defeat against NEC.

 Gomez-Nieto player for SVV Scheveningen between 2015 and 2019 before moving to Quick Boys.
-In April 2021, he returned to Scheveningen.
+In April 2021, he returned to Scheveningen and he later joined Rijnvogels.

 Personal life

 Gomez-Nieto has mixed Dutch and Spanish heritage.
+He played youth football for hometown club DSO and works in recruitment.